neoruien/nextjs-dashboard/README.md

 # Next.js App Course

-This course teaches how to build a simple financial dashboard that has a home page, a login page, and dashboard pages that are protected by authentication.
+I followed [Next.js dashboard app tutorial](https://nextjs.org/learn/dashboard-app).
+It teaches how to build a simple financial dashboard that has a home page, a login page, and dashboard pages that are protected by authentication.
 Users can add, edit and delete invoices.
 These features are supported by an accompanying Postgres database.

 ![Screenshots of the dashboard project showing desktop and mobile versions](doc/image.png)

+I used the starter code provided on [GitHub](https://github.com/vercel/next-learn/tree/main/dashboard/starter-example).<br/>
+I finished the tutorial and hosted it on Vercel: https://nextjs-dashboard-seven-bice-16.vercel.app/<br/>
+To login, use the email `'user@nextmail.com'` and the password: `'123456'`.

+This README is a collection of notes for my own learning, based on tutorials and official documentation.
+It includes some copied material for personal reference only and is not intended for public sharing.

 ## Table of Contents